Patrick Mahomes: 2019 season

-Playing against the Jacksonville Jaguars, Mahomes threw for 378 yards and three touchdowns despite star receiver Tyreek Hill's injury in the first quarter and Mahomes second quarter ankle sprain.
+Playing against the Jacksonville Jaguars in the season opener, Mahomes threw for 378 yards and three touchdowns in the 40–26 win despite star receiver Tyreek Hill's injury in the first quarter and Mahomes's second quarter ankle sprain.
 In week 2 against the Oakland Raiders, Mahomes threw for 278 yards and four touchdowns in the second quarter alone, the most passing yards in any quarter since 2008.
-Mahomes finished the game with 443 yards, and was named AFC Offensive Player of the Week.
+Mahomes finished the game with 443 yards and was named AFC Offensive Player of the Week.
 For the second consecutive season, Mahomes was named AFC Offensive Player of the Month for September after leading the Chiefs to a 4–0 start (10 passing touchdowns with no interceptions).
 Mahomes dislocated his patella in week 7 against the Denver Broncos.
 The following day, an MRI revealed no significant structural damage.
 He was initially expected to miss at least three weeks.
 He returned two weeks later against the Tennessee Titans, throwing for 446 yards and three touchdowns, losing 35–32.
-Mahomes ran for a career-high 59 yards, but threw for a career-low (for games he finished) with 182 yards in the Chiefs' week 11 victory over the Chargers.
-In week 16 win over the Chicago Bears on Sunday Night Football, Mahomes celebrated by counting to 10 on his fingers, alluding to the fact that he was the 10th overall pick in the 2017 NFL Draft and that the Bears could have drafted him with the second pick instead of Mitchell Trubisky.
+Mahomes ran for a career-high 59 yards, but threw for a career-low (for games he finished) 182 yards in the Chiefs' week 11 victory over the Los Angeles Chargers.
+In a week 16 win over the Chicago Bears on Sunday Night Football, Mahomes celebrated by counting to 10 on his fingers, alluding to the fact that he was the 10th overall pick in the 2017 draft and that the Bears could have drafted him with the second pick instead of Mitchell Trubisky.
 He finished the season with 4,031 yards and 26 touchdowns with only five interceptions.
 He helped lead the Chiefs to their second consecutive 12–4 record and first round bye, as well as their fourth consecutive division title.
 He was selected to the 2020 Pro Bowl, though he did not play due to his participation in Super Bowl LIV.